BREAST AUGMENTATION GALLERY

 - Implant wrinkling or rippling

 At the end of your complimentary consultation with Dr. Samson, you will be given a quote for your breast augmentation surgery.

-If you are interested in these or breast augmentation or cosmetic surgery procedures in Daytona Beach, schedule a consultation with Dr. Samson today by calling 386-756-9400 or fill out our contact form.
+If you are interested in breast augmentation or any cosmetic surgery procedures in Daytona Beach, schedule a consultation with Dr. Samson today by calling 386-756-9400 or fill out our contact form.